alfredsaveron/AtaturkQuoteBot/README.md

 # Contributing

 Feel free to further customize and enhance this template to match your project's structure and branding.
 You can add sections for installation instructions, usage examples, and any other relevant information.
-Good luck with your AtaturkQuoteBot project!

 **I would like to thank [Berkay Gediz](https://github.com/berkaygediz) for his kind contributions.**